PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 - **capacity** [in] The capacity of the connected Li-ion/LiPo battery in milliamp-hours (mAh).
 Valid range depends on board revision: V1 supports 50-6000 mAh, V2 supports 1-16383 mAh.
+On V2, capacities below 50 mAh are supported for monitoring only: battery charging remains disabled and charge-current configuration is rejected.
 Must be non-zero; use [Mainboard](#class-mainboard)::init() when no battery is expected.
 If using multiple batteries connected in parallel, specify only the capacity for one cell.
 Ignored when **type** is [BatteryType](#enum-class-batterytype)::`ICR18650_26H` or [BatteryType](#enum-class-batterytype)::`UR18650ZY`.
 - **type** [in] Type of Li-ion/LiPo battery; ignored when value is [BatteryType](#enum-class-batterytype)::`ICR18650_26H` or